Bill Evans: Legacy and influence

 The noted Hungarian composer György Ligeti admired Evans and acknowledged his influence in an interview, adding, "As far as touch is concerned, Bill Evans is a sort of Michelangeli of jazz" (in reference to the great classical pianist Arturo Benedetti Michelangeli).
 Ligeti's Fifth Piano Étude (1985), subtitled "Arc-en-ciel" ("Rainbow"), demonstrates this influence clearly, and Ligeti even hand-wrote in the margin of the score, "Play it like Bill Evans."
 Likewise, American minimalist composer and keyboardist Terry Riley included Evans in "the Pantheon of my teachers and heroes" in the liner notes to his solo piano Lisbon Concert.
 In 2025, composer John Williams premiered a Piano Concerto, the second movement of which is modeled on Evans's style.

 Many of Evans's own compositions, such as "Waltz for Debby", "Peace Piece", "Blue in Green", "Very Early", "Time Remembered", "Turn Out the Stars", "We Will Meet Again", and "Funkallero", have become oft-recorded jazz standards, and his early death inspired the composition of two widely covered tribute songs, Phil Woods's "Goodbye, Mr. Evans" and Don Sebesky's "I Remember Bill".

 During his lifetime, Evans received 31 Grammy nominations and seven Awards.
 In 1994, he posthumously received the Grammy Lifetime Achievement Award.

 The Bill Evans Jazz Festival at Southeastern Louisiana University began in 2002.
 A Bill Evans painting hangs in the Recital Hall lobby of the Department of Music and Performing Arts.
 The Center for Southeastern Louisiana Studies at the Simms Library holds the Bill Evans archives.
 He was named Outstanding Alumnus of the year in 1969.

 Evans influenced the character Seb's wardrobe in the 2016 film La La Land.

+The 2026 biographical film Everybody Digs Bill Evans, directed by Grant Gee, dramatises a traumatic period of Evans's life following the tragic death of bassist Scott LaFaro in 1961.
+The film was written by Mark O’Halloran, based on the 2013 novel Intermission by Owen Martell.